kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   }

   Status BucketAccessStatus {
-    // BoundBucketName is the name of the Bucket resource that the access is bound to.
-This is
-    // filled in by the Controller based on the BucketClaim so that the Sidecar knows what Bucket
-    // to allow access to for this BucketAccess.
-    // TODO: will have to update this to a list when 1-access:many-buckets support is added BoundBucketName string

-    // ^^^ TODO: new in v1alpha2, discuss

-    // AccessGranted indicates the successful grant of privileges to access the bucket.
+    // ReadyToUse indicates the successful grant of privileges to access the bucket.
-    AccessGranted bool
+    ReadyToUse bool

     // AccountID is the unique ID for the account in the OSP.
 It will be populated by the COSI
     // sidecar once access has been successfully granted.
     AccountID string

+    // AccessedBucketName is the name of the Bucket resource that the access corresponds to.
+This is
+    // filled in by the Controller based on the BucketClaim so that the Sidecar knows what Bucket
+    // to allow access to for this BucketAccess.
+    // TODO: will have to update this to a list when 1-access:many-buckets support is added AccessedBucketName string

+    // DriverName holds a copy of the BucketAccessClass driver name at the time of BucketAccess
+    // provisioning.
+This is kept to ensure the BucketAccess can be modified/deleted even after
+    // BucketAccessClass mutation/deletion.
+    DriverName string

+    // AuthenticationType holds a copy of the BucketAccessClass authentication type at the time of
+    // BucketAccess provisioning.
+This is kept to ensure the BucketAccess can be modified/deleted
+    // even after BucketAccessClass mutation/deletion.
+    AuthenticationType AuthenticationType

     // Parameters holds a copy of the BucketAccessClass opaque parameters at the time of
     // BucketAccess provisioning.
 These parameters are kept to ensure the BucketAccess can be
     // modified/deleted even after BucketAccessClass mutation/deletion.
     Parameters map[string]string

-    // ^^^ TODO: new in v1alpha2, discuss

-    // ErrorMessage is the most recent error message.
-This cleared when provisioning is successful.
+    // Error holds the most recent error message, with a timestamp.
+    // This is cleared when provisioning is successful.
-    ErrorMessage string
+    Error *TimestampedError
   }
 ```

 The `credentialsSecretName` is the name of the Kubernetes Secret that COSI will generate containing endpoint, credentials, and other information needed to access the OSP bucket.
 The same Secret can be referenced by Pods to access the OSP bucket.

-In case of IAM style authentication, along with the `credentialsSecretName`, `serviceAccountName` field must also be specified.
+In case of IAM style authentication, `serviceAccountName` field must be specified along with the `credentialsSecretName`.
 This will map the specified ServiceAccount to the appropriate service account in the OSP.

 #### BucketAccessClass